IceMetalPunk/Sniders/Readme.txt

 ✓	a.
 Batch create all invoices that haven't been invoiced yet
 	b.
 Process invoices into accounts receivable table
 	c.
 Print a summary of all (nonzero) account balances
 	d.
-Update the customer table to have the closing
+Update the customer table to have the closing balances

 4) End-of-month cycle
 	a.
 Print a summary of all customers' nonzero balances for the month